tailor-cms/xt/docs/directory-structure.md

 │  └─ /server
 ```

-- Edit (authoring) front-end package; implemented using Vue 2 UI library.
+- `edit` (authoring) front-end package; implemented using Vue 2 UI library.
-- Display (presentation) front-end package; implemented using Vue 3 UI library.
+- `display` (end-user) front-end package; implemented using Vue 3 UI library.
-- Server package; for implementing server side functionality.
+- `server` package; for implementing server side functionality.

 Framework runtime is implemented with 'Convention over configuration' principles
 in mind.
-The `/dist` folder of each sub-package is monitored for changes and
+The `/dist` folder of each subpackage is monitored for changes and
 auto-imported upon change by the runtime.
-Each sub-package has a configured
+Each subpackage has a configured
-bundler in place started in `watch` mode which emits new build once the change
+bundler in place started in `watch` mode, which emits the new build once the
-is made.
+change is made.

 ::: tip
-To learn more about individual sub-packages and runtimes visit one of the
+To learn more about individual subpackages and runtimes visit one of the
 dedicated sections.
 :::